crjeder/skip-a-herz/README.md

 ## 🧠 Concept

-This project investigates how small a difference in timing between two tones must be for a person to notice it.
+This project investigates how small a difference in timing between two tones must be for a person to just notice it.
 Participants listen to tone pairs with slightly varying intervals and respond when they perceive a change.
 The system estimates the perceptual threshold in real time.

 ## 🔧 Hardware